rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 rsvim file.txt
 ```

-Rsvim starts editing a file called "file.txt".
-Because this is a new file, you get a blank window.
+Rsvim starts editing a file called "file.txt", because this is a new file, you get a blank window.
 The terminal will look like:

 ```text
 +---------------------------------------+